 How are cluster headaches treated during a cycle?

 When a headache starts, you can take medicine or breathe in oxygen from a machine to ease the pain or stop the headache.
 You use these treatments only when you feel a headache coming on.
-You don't use them every day.

 When a cluster headache begins: